AMM-SD1 Series - Amplitude Modulation Monitors

 Click to view full-size image

-How it works The AMM-SD1 Modulation Monitor starts with a USB connected,
+How it works The AMM-SD1 Modulation Monitor uses with a USB connected,

 microprocessor based hardware interface and RF demodulator.
-This is connected
+The RF demodulator is generally connected

-The hardware interface connects to the display computer using a USB interface,
+The microprocessor interface connects to the display computer using a USB cable.

 The Modulation Monitor Software is installed and run on the display computer,

 and this software displays the percentage of modulation and modulation envelope

 in a series of user-selectable windows.
 A screen shot of the Modulation

 A few Highlights of the AMM-SD1 Modulation Monitor